mixmaxhq/frecency/README.md

   selectedId: selectedResult.email
 });

-// Also accepts a function if your search results contains a
+// `idAttribute` also accepts a function if your search results contain a
 // mix of different types.
 const frecency = new Frecency({
   key: 'people',